hylandtechoutreach/js-workshop/README.md

 Material for a ~2hr JavaScript Workshop

 ## Overview
 This workshop is designed for students with no programming experience in 7-12 grade.
 It introduces HTML, CSS, and JavaScript using [CodePen](https://codepen.io).
-There is a follow-along activity, followed by a Kahoot quiz, and then a set of challenges for the students to complete individually.
+There is a brief presentation introducing JavaScript concepts, then a follow-along activity, followed by a Kahoot quiz and a set of challenges for the students to complete individually.

 ## [Website Follow-Along](WebsiteFollowAlong.md)